-When ready to take the comprehensive examination, the student should submit the completed Application for Comprehensive Exam: Written & Oral (obtained from the Program Materials page of the research doctoral area of the NOBTS website) to the faculty supervisor for signature, who should then forward the application to the Associate Dean.
+When ready to take the comprehensive examination, the student should submit the completed Comprehensive Examination Application Form (obtained from the Program Materials page of the research doctoral area of the NOBTS website) to the faculty supervisor for signature, who should then forward the application to the Associate Dean.
 After the application has been approved by the Associate Dean, the faculty supervisor will form a select committee of 2-3 faculty members from the appropriate division and will schedule the examination with them and the student at least two weeks after the application was submitted (to provide ample time for the faculty to prepare).
-The Oral component should be scheduled 1-2 weeks after the completion of the written exam to give the faculty ample time to read the written portion and prepare for the Oral exam.